 “Yi Long, can you get the oven ready like how I showed you?”

-In response, the young prodigy of magic started casting an earth spell.
-Soon, flat slabs of earth rose from the ground, braced by short pillars.
+In response, the young prodigy of magic started casting an Earth spell.
+Soon, flat slabs of rock rose from the ground, braced by short pillars.
 He had created a long flat table of essentially earthenware.
-At the middle, I plunked down a huge ball of dough, freshly made.
+In the middle, I plunked down a huge ball of dough, freshly made.

 Using large hammers of wind, Yi Long next pounded and rolled the dough, thinning it out as it stretched across the table.
-Within minutes, the dough reached all the way to both ends of the table.
+Within minutes, the dough reached all the way to both ends.